TLDR: Don’t waste time on bad textbooks. Be harsh. Look for textbooks with:

 Disclaimers

-I think the less experienced a reader is the more relevant all points may be.
-I wonder if they stay relevant for me when in the future.
+I expect the less experienced a reader is the more relevant all of the points may be.
+I wonder if they stay relevant for me in the comming years.

 Bibliography